intel/gstreamer-media-SDK/README.md

 Known Issues
 ------------
  - Resizing the glimagesink window while rendering a video using the DX11 - OpenGL interop feature causes the video to freeze, but playback continues normally.
-This is a GstGL bug that has been resolved since GStreamer version 1.12.2.
+This is a GstGL bug that is not observed in GStreamer versions 1.10.5 and 1.12.2.
  - Auto-deinterlacing of H264 mixed interlaced videos during decoding does not work correctly prior to version 1.11.90.
  Since then, h264parse has been fixed to autodetect such videos before initializing the decoder.